iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/DerivedProperty.ecdbtest.md

 | 0x1c         | 124.19999999999982 |
 | 0x1d         | 127.19999999999982 |

-# DerivedPropertyExp using derived property in a subquery
+# Using derived property in a subquery

 - dataset: AllProperties.bim